Kim Tightens Leadership Over North Korea In Major Government Reshuffle

 There are fewer merchants and fewer customers, for example, in the "jangmadang" or free markets, Park says.
 And North Korean officials, he adds, are becoming more "extractive" and predatory, demanding bigger bribes from merchants as a sort of tax on the markets.

-Kim's expectations of tough times ahead seemed to anticipate President Trump's comments to visiting South Korean President Moon Jae-in Thursday that he was unwilling to ease sanctions on the North, or make big concessions in nuclear negotiations.
+Kim's expectations of tough times ahead seemed to anticipate President Trump's comments to visiting South Korean President Moon Jae-in on Thursday that he was unwilling to ease sanctions on the North, or make big concessions in nuclear negotiations.

-Moon's trip to Washington was seen in Seoul as a crucial test of his role as mediator between North Korea and the U.S. South Korea's government had voiced hopes for a "good-enough deal," and an "early harvest," in other words, a smaller, interim deal to get the denuclearization ball rolling.
+Moon's trip to Washington was seen in Seoul as a crucial test of his role as mediator between North Korea and the U.S. South Korea's government had voiced hopes for a "good-enough deal," and an "early harvest."
+In other words, a smaller, interim deal to get the denuclearization ball rolling.

 But Trump mostly rebuffed Moon, saying "at this moment, we're talking about the big deal.
 The big deal is we have to get rid of the nuclear weapons."